-DO NOT shutdown or reset the system while updating the BIOS!
-Doing so may cause system boot failure!
+DO NOT shut down or reset the system while updating the BIOS!
+Doing so can cause system boot failure!

 4. When the BIOS update process is complete, reboot the system.

 The recovered BIOS may not be the latest BIOS version for this motherboard.
 Visit the ASUS website (www.asus.com) to download the latest BIOS file.